mengfan-ma/mengfan-ma.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an assistant professor in the Department of Economics at the [Central China Normal University](https://english.ccnu.edu.cn/) (CCNU) since 2025.
-My research lies in the intersection of theoretical computer science and economics, which also know as *algorithmic game theory*.
-In particular, I am interested in problems related to mechanism design, contract theory and online learning.
+I am an Assistant Professor in the [Department of Economics](https://economics.ccnu.edu.cn/) at [Central China Normal University](https://english.ccnu.edu.cn/) (CCNU) since 2025.
+My research lies at the intersection of theoretical computer science and economics, an area commonly referred to as *algorithmic game theory*.
+In particular, I am interested in problems related to mechanism design, contract theory, and online learning.

-I received my Ph.D. in Computer Science from the University of Electronic Science and Technology of China in 2024, from the [Algorithms and Logic Lab](https://tcsuestc.com/), supervised by [Mingyu Xiao](https://sites.google.com/site/myxiao/).
-I also obtained Bachelor’s and Master’s degrees there in Information and Communication Engineering.
-I was a visiting student at the Institute for Theoretical Computer Science at Shanghai University of Finance and Economics from 2022 to 2023, hosted by [Pinyan Lu](http://pinyanlu.com/).
-After Phd graduation in 2024, I conducted visiting research at the Department of Industrial Engineering and Decision Analytics at the Hong Kong University of Science and Technology, hosted by [Yiding Feng](https://www.ydfeng.us/).
+I received my Ph.D. in Computer Science from the [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) in 2024,
+where I worked in the [Algorithms and Logic Lab](https://tcsuestc.com/) under the supervision of [Mingyu Xiao](https://sites.google.com/site/myxiao/).
+I also obtained my Bachelor’s and Master’s degrees there in Information and Communication Engineering.
+From 2022 to 2023, I was a visiting student at the Institute for Theoretical Computer Science at Shanghai University of Finance and Economics, hosted by [Pinyan Lu](http://pinyanlu.com/).
+After completing my Ph.D. in 2024, I conducted visiting research at the Department of Industrial Engineering and Decision Analytics at the Hong Kong University of Science and Technology, hosted by [Yiding Feng](https://www.ydfeng.us/).